wygulmage/xmobar/readme.md

 # About

 Xmobar is a minimalistic status bar.
-It was originally designed and implemented by Andrea Rossato to work with [xmonad], but it is actually usable with any window manager.
+It was originally designed and implemented by Andrea Rossato to work with [xmonad](http://xmonad.org), but it is actually usable with any window manager.

-Xmobar was inspired by the [Ion3] status bar, and supports similar features, like dynamic color management, icons, output templates, and extensibility through plugins.
+Xmobar was inspired by the [Ion3](http://tuomov.iki.fi/software/) status bar, and supports similar features, like dynamic color management, icons, output templates, and extensibility through plugins.

 These are two xmobar instances using the author's configuration: